 The mechanism of action of UVR induction of collagen damage has been well characterized in the last decade.
 It is now known that UVR exposure dramatically upregulates the production of enzymes known as MMPs.
 This occurs by the following mechanism: UV exposure causes an increase in the amount of the transcription factor c-Jun; c-Fos is abundant without UV exposure.
 When UV exposure occurs, these two transcription factors, c-Jun and c-Fos, combine to produce activator protein (AP)-1, which activates the MMP genes resulting in production of MMPs including collagenase, gelatinase, and stromelysin.
 It has been demonstrated in humans that MMPs, specifically collagenase and gelatinase, are induced within hours of UVB exposure.4 Fisher et al. showed that multiple exposures to UVB yield a sustained induction of MMPs.5 Because collagenase degrades collagen, long-term increases in collagenase and other MMPs likely result in the disorganized and clumped collagen seen in photoaged skin.

-Collagen gives skin its strength and support – it is the scaffolding ...
+Collagen gives skin its strength and support – ...